 Telephone numbers and e-mail addresses are optional

 The particulars given on the ‘Find a Farrier’ page are an abbreviated form of the Register and lists of Registered Farriers sorted by post code / location, surname or qualification can be accessed here free of charge.
 Alternatively, persons may telephone the office to request a list of Registered Farriers in their own post code area free of charge, but a nominal fee will be charged for any additional post code lists.
-The full Register may also be purchased on disc or as a hard copy, subject to terms and conditions regarding copyright and reproduction.
-Please contact the office for further details.

 Parts of the Register: